Green Bean & Potato Salad (w/ Mustard Dressing)

 Who doesn’t love a good potato salad?
 The combination of tender potatoes and a luscious dressing is the perfect compliment to any summer meal.
 Over the years I think potato salad has gotten a bad rap, in part due to the often ubiquitous mayonnaise-laden dressing.
-For this potato salad recipe I wanted to go the opposite direction and create a healthy version full of creamy potatoes, crisp veggies, and a tangy-sweet dressing.
-The result is really quite lovely and super tasty.
-Because there’s no mayo this version is perfect to serve at room temperature, making it a great choice for your next potluck or BBQ.
+For this potato salad recipe, I wanted to go the opposite direction and create a flavorful potato salad without mayonnaise, and instead focus on creamy baby potatoes, crisp & tender green beans (or haricots verts), and a tangy-sweet dressing made quickly and simply by whisking together mustard, honey, olive oil, and vinegar.

 Ingredients

-- 1 pound green beans, trimmed and cut into 1-inch pieces
+- 1 pound green beans or hericots verts, trimmed and cut into 1-inch pieces

 - 1 small shallot, very thinly sliced